 Did you ever spend a lot of time in front of a screen, trying to take in as much information as you can, like a sponge, only to end up feeling overwhelmed and with a headache, not to mention eye soreness, in some cases?
 Well, that happens to many people who spend a lot of time in front of a screen.
 Anybody working a computer-tied job might suffer from these symptoms, not to mention people who love watching TV or other media.

 What about sports fans?
 Is it bad if you watch sports, or too much sports, to be specific?
-It could be bad and here are a couple of reasons why.
+Some people choose to bet on casinos and spend some time in front of the computer with the Party casino promo code, thinking this would be better for the eyesight.
+All of this could have a negative effect and here are a couple of reasons why.

 Watching Versus Doing – The Art of Projection

 People often watch sports and end up having comments like “Oh, you should’ve gone for that play instead of this play!
 You should’ve done this instead of that!”
 In other words, people often see the plays after they have happened, making comments about events after they have happened.
 In hindsight, every person can become a general, right?
 Watching too much sports can have people commenting and being frustrated instead of going out and having fun themselves, practicing a sport and seeing for themselves whether they could make the play they argued a certain professional athlete should have done.
 Things can go over the top when tempers are short and alcohol is consumed.

 Sports and Sports Betting – The Two Lifelong Pals